 Call your provider if you develop symptoms of these tumors, especially if you have a family history of MEN I.

 There is no known prevention for these tumors.

 Foster DS, Norton JA.
 Management of pancreatic islet cell tumors excluding gastrinoma.
 In: Cameron AM, Cameron JL, eds.
 Current Surgical Therapy.
 13th ed.
 Philadelphia, PA: Elsevier; 2020:581-584.

 National Cancer Institute website.
 Pancreatic cancer treatment (PDQ) - health professional version.

 National Comprehensive Cancer Network website.
-NCCN clinical practice guidelines in oncology (NCCN guidelines): pancreatic adenocarcinoma.
-Version 3.2017.
+NCCN clinical practice guidelines in oncology (NCCN guidelines).
+Neuroendocrine and adrenal tumors.
+Version 1.2019.